rnag5076/Emotion-Recognition/README.md

  - Opencv library is used for reading image data and passing that data into our custom deep learning model.
  - Tensorflow and Keras library were used to build the model.
  - Matplotlib library is used to visualize the data and training curves.

+#### Working
+- Clone the repository using git clone https://github.com/rnag5076/Emotion-Recognition.git
+- Run the real_time.ipynb file which will load my customized model and will predict the emotions in real time through webcam.